bmeurant/technical-docs/software-architecture/architectural-styles/component-based.md

 1.  **[Component Based Architecture.
 Revamping the architecture thoughts](https://medium.com/omarelgabrys-blog/component-based-architecture-3c3c23c7e348)**

     This article discusses CBA principles in a simple, concise way.
-It draws a direct link between this architectural style and **Microservices**, a very useful perspective for modern developers and architects.
+It draws a direct link between this architectural style and [[microservices|Microservices]], a very useful perspective for modern developers and architects.

 2.  **[Component-Based Design in Software Architecture - DEV Community](https://dev.to/lovestaco/component-based-design-in-software-architecture-pbf)**